 being of all Arizonans.”

 Prior to budget cuts, the Housing Trust Fund acted as a magnet for private investment, leveraged over $350 million in federal dollars annually, and helped 10,000 Arizonans each year avoid homelessness, repair dilapidated homes, and become first time homebuyers.
 For every $10 million investment in the State Housing Trust Fund, in addition to providing homes for families in need, it could generate $23 million in economic impact and up to 200 jobs each year.
 It is the goal of the Arizona Housing Coalition and our allies to continue to work towards the full restoration of the State Housing Trust Fund to its pre-recession funds.

 The State Housing Trust Fund has helped with:

-HOW CAN YOU HELP RESTORE THE HOUSING TRUST FUND?
+HOW CAN YOU HELP ADDRESS OUR AFFORDABLE HOUSING SHORTAGE?